Advancing Careers: VCU and RPA Launch Medical English and Cultural Competencies Course for International Physicians

 Together, we’re empowering international physicians to thrive and make a difference in our communities!

 RPA welcomes opportunities to collaborate on other courses or initiatives to help advance International Physicians’ medical careers.
-Send us an email with the link below.
+Please send us an email.